Francisco Guerrero Pérez: Psychiatric profile

 Guerrero was psychopathic; he lacked empathy and guilt, led a parasitic lifestyle, saw other persons as objects, had inflated self-esteem, suffered sudden anger attacks, was manipulative and promiscuous, and was superficially charming.
 At the time, no attention was paid to his diagnosis, but his behavior and personality are consistent with symptoms of a personality disorder, possibly antisocial or narcissistic in nature.
 In the prison, he was described by the other prisoners as "a silent and quiet person, he cares about his appearance".
 On one occasion, he wrote a letter to the prison director asking permission for his family to bring him a new pair of pants so that he could, in his words, "dress according to my education".

 He saw the female sex as nothing more than a disposable conduit to sexual gratification.
 His crimes involved hate, showed extreme cruelty and were marked by perversions such as sexual mutilation.
 He violated his victims to show the superiority and power that, according to him, he held over the women.
 Almost all of his victims were prostitutes; he did not kill them because of their work, however, but because they were vulnerable.
 According to him, "...women have a duty to be faithful to their men, and female adultery should be punished with the death penalty."
 It is likely his violent views and inclinations were the result of maternal rejection during childhood, which degenerated into an Oedipus complex that Guerrero was unable to overcome.
-This, coupled with the poverty and his illiteracy, led him to project his mother's image onto his victims.
+This, coupled with poverty and illiteracy, led him to project his mother's image onto his victims.